discordjs/guide/guide/commando/validators.md

 ],
 ```

-Let's add a blank `validate` to the arg.
+Add a blank `validate` to the arg.

 <!-- eslint-skip -->